Types of mortgages explained

 On the other hand, as a variable deal, a tracker mortgage will not provide total rate security.
 If the base rate suddenly rises, so will the interest rate you pay.

 This means that a tracker mortgage may not be suitable for someone on a tight budget, who needs to know exactly how much their monthly mortgage repayments will be.
-In these circumstances, it would make sense to choose a fixed rate mortgage instead.
+In these circumstances, it may make sense to choose a fixed-rate mortgage instead.

-If you want to leave a tracker mortgage deal before the end of the set term, you are also likely to be charged an early repayment fee.
+If you want to leave a tracker mortgage deal before the end of the set term, you’re likely to be charged an early repayment fee.

 What is a discount mortgage?

 A discount mortgage is a type of variable-rate mortgage.
 The term ‘discount’ is used because the interest rate is set at a certain ‘discount’ below the lender’s standard variable rate (SVR) for a set period of time.